-F. APPEALS
+H. APPEALS

 Students may seek review of a finding by making an appeal.
-All status/sanctions imposed will be in effect during an appeal unless a specific request is made to the Vice President for Student Development to delay implementation, but the presumptive stance is that status/sanctions will go into effect immediately.
+All status/sanctions imposed will be in effect during an appeal unless a specific request is made to the Vice President for Student Development (or the Vice President for Academic Affairs, in cases violating Academic Integrity) to delay implementation, but the presumptive stance is that status/sanctions will go into effect immediately.
 Graduation, study abroad, internships, conferences, etc. do NOT in and of themselves constitute exigent circumstances, and individuals may not be able to participate in those activities during their appeal.
 In cases where an appeal results in resumption of privileges or reinstatement to the university, all reasonable attempts will be made to restore the individual to his/her prior status, recognizing that some opportunities lost may be irreparable.

-Appeals must be in writing and submitted to the Student Development office during regular business hours (Riggs 304D, M-F 8 a.m. to 4:30 p.m.) within three business days of the panel decision.
-If the appeal is for a decision from the Vice President for Student Development, the Vice President for Academic Affairs will review the request.
+Appeals must be in writing and submitted to the appropriate Vice President (Student Development, SU 106, or Chief Academic Officer, Riggs 304-see below) during regular business hours (M-F 8 a.m. to 4:30 p.m.) within three business days of the panel decision.
+If the appeal is for an initial decision from the Vice President for Student Development, the Chief Academic Officer will review the request.
 Only one request for an appeal may be submitted.
 Appeal requests must meet both the Grounds and Criteria in order to be reviewed.